 35.3.2.3 Inheritance in a per-STA profile

 (#2472)It is possible for STAs of an MLD to have similar capabilities and operational parameters on different links.
 As a result, some elements carried in the per-STA profile for a reported STA can be identical to same elements for the reporting STA.
 To reduce the frame size, when a per-STA profile carries complete information for a reported STA, it inherits the elements from the reporting STA.

+NOTE—A per-STA profile that carries complete information is a complete profile (see 35.3.2.2).

 (#1862)(#2167)The inheritance mechanism described in this subclause shall apply only when the Per-STA Profile subelement of the Basic variant Multi-Link element carries complete information of the reported STA (i.e., the Complete Profile subfield in the STA Control field of the subelement is set to 1).